-Dealing with Scoliosis Symptoms — And a Whole Lot More
+Dealing with A Scoliosis Curve — And a Whole Lot More

 I find scoliosis fascinating because the conventional healthcare community is so unaware and seemingly unconcerned with the root cause of why it happens.
-Once you have it, there is no talk of actually trying to reverse it.
+Once you have it, there is no talk of actually trying to reverse it, or prevent it.

-As you can imagine with my teeth out, scoliosis forming, loose ligaments and joints, and my Lyme disease diagnosis — oh and did I mention I am also flat-footed?
-The fun keeps coming! — I began to have a lot of chronic pain, specifically in my jaw, neck, shoulders and back all the way down to my hips.
+As you can imagine, with my teeth out, scoliosis curve forming, loose ligaments and joints, and my Lyme disease diagnosis — oh and did I mention I am also flat-footed?
+The fun keeps coming! — I began to have a lot of chronic pain, specifically neck and jaw pain, as well as pain in my shoulders and back and all the way down to my hips.
 The low point would be my jaw getting so off-hinge that I would chew on the side of my cheek until it bled.
-The only way out of pain would be an emergency visit to my chiropractor who would get into my mouth and adjust my jaw so that it straightened out.
+The only way out of pain would be an emergency visit to my chiropractor, who would use a technique called cranial manipulation to get into my mouth and adjust my jaw so that it straightened out.
 I used to go to the chiropractor constantly because after every adjustment, I felt better and my cheeks would stop bleeding.
-But within a week or so, I was back to feeling like my jaw was crooked and having a lot of pain in my neck, shoulders, and back.
+But within a week or so, I was back to feeling like my jaw was crooked and having a lot of shoulder, back, neck and jaw pain.

 At that point I was moving to Chicago for business school, and put all of this on hold as far as trying to figure out the root cause or get out of pain.
 I’d lived with it for so long that I was pretty used to just managing it, plus I was discouraged by the jaw realignment not relieving all the pain.
 When I got back to New York from Chicago six years ago, I went to a conventional orthopedist and asked for an X-ray of my spine.
 It had been ten years since my first spinal X-ray down at Johns Hopkins, so I wanted to see if the curve had gotten any worse or remained the same.
 The experience was at best comical, at worst, horrifying.

 First, I filled out over 25 pages of questions in the waiting room.
 At some point I just gave up and told the receptionist I’d explain it to the doctor when I saw him.
-Once I saw him, he told me that my scoliosis was not that bad, only a 15-degree curve.
+Once I saw him, he told me that I only had moderate scoliosis, that it wasn’t so bad, only a 15-degree curve.
 Many of his patients with a 15-degree curve had very little pain, if any, so something else had to be going on.
 I was both elated to hear this and also a bit bummed, since I had always blamed my pain on my scoliosis.
 If it wasn’t just that, or if that wasn’t the primary driver of the pain, what was it?

-I told the doctor about my hypermobility and how when I got into bad jaw pain, I would go to the chiropractor who would adjust my sacroiliac joint or SI joint (those two little points at the bottom of your back above your butt) and my hips, pelvis, and jaw would realign.
+I told the doctor about my hypermobility and how when I got into bad jaw pain, I would go to the chiropractor who would adjust my sacroiliac joint or SI joint (those two little points at the bottom of your back) and my hips, pelvis, and jaw would realign.
 He said he’d never heard of the jaw and SI joint/hips/pelvis being connected, but that he would treat me as if I had instability in my hips/pelvis/SI joint.

 He then gave me a few suggestions about what to do next: first he ordered an MRI, then he suggested I do this treatment where they would burn the nerve endings off the bottom of my spine, and then wrote a third thing I couldn’t understand.
 Being who I am, I inquired as to the necessity of the MRI — what exactly was the reason for this and did I absolutely need it? — and he stammered and eventually admitted that I didn’t really need it.
 Then I inquired about the nerve-ending procedure.

-Finding a Natural Way to Treat Chronic Pain
+Finding a Natural Way to Treat Chronic Back, Shoulder, Neck and Jaw Pain

 Around that time, my chiropractor recommended a woman who did something called myofascial release massage.
 It’s about the most painful massage you can imagine, but I love it because it feels like she’s really making a difference.
 I began going a few years ago every two weeks for an hour and I also began seeing an acupuncturist who focused specifically on my back pain and uses the needles to “pop” muscle tension and fascia in my back, hips, head, neck, and shoulders.